...

 6. What are the top 3 reasons you haven’t left this job?

-You just might find that the slight difference in wording brings up unique ideas!
+You might find that the slight difference in wording between questions 5 and 6 brings up unique ideas!

 If your answers lean heavily negative (fears and worries about leaving) instead of positive (things you enjoy), there may be a better career out there for you.